GENERAL DIGITAL CORPORATION

 C. Any data, information, specifications, processes, drawings, designs, plans, know-how, etc. of Buyer supplied to Seller in conjunction with this order must be considered free from proprietary restrictions, unless expressly agreed otherwise in writing, signed by and authorized by an officer of General Digital Corporation.

-15. TERMS AND CONDITIONS FOR CUSTOMER-CONSIGNED MATERIALS
+15. CUSTOMER-CONSIGNED MATERIALS

 Orders are subject to the following Terms and Conditions, which are in addition to the standard Terms and Conditions (attached hereto).